Dead Sea: Lake salinity

 The water levels and salinity of the successive lakes (Amora, Lisan, Dead Sea) have either risen or fallen as an effect of the tectonic dropping of the valley bottom, and due to climate variation.
 As the climate became more arid, Lake Lisan finally shrank and became saltier, leaving the Dead Sea as its last remainder.

 From 70,000 to 12,000 years ago, Lake Lisan's level was 100 to 250 m higher than its current level, possibly due to lower evaporation than in the present.
-Its level fluctuated dramatically, rising to its highest level around 26,000 years ago, indicating a very wet climate in the Near East.
+Its level fluctuated dramatically, rising to its highest level around 26,000 years ago, indicating a very wet climate in West Asia.
 Around 10,000 years ago, the lake's level dropped dramatically, probably even lower than today.
 During the last several thousand years, the lake has fluctuated approximately 400 m, with some significant drops and rises.
 Current theories as to the cause of this dramatic drop in levels rule out volcanic activity; therefore, it may have been a seismic event.